Make decisions efficiently, transparently and fairly.

 1000minds implements our patented PAPRIKA method, which, as well as being scientifically valid, is very user-friendly (see our awards).
 1000minds is fast and scaleable – e.g. depending on your application, potentially 1000s of people can participate.

-In addition to our valued business and government clients, we’re honoured that 1000minds is used for research and teaching at more than 200 universities worldwide – confirming our scientific validity and user-friendliness (see our awards).
+In addition to our valued business and government clients, we’re honoured that 1000minds is used for research and teaching at 410+ universities and other research organizations worldwide – confirming our scientific validity and user-friendliness (see our awards).